Portland Progress

 Plan for future growth in our cities by committing to land use principles for a smaller carbon footprint, codified in the Cities’ comprehensive plans, zoning, and subdivision ordinances.

 Update: Streamlined Accessory Dwelling Units (ADU) Policy; Initiated work on ReCode Phase II to incorporate One Climate Future’s land use goals as a foundational element (2021).
-Participated in NYU’s Housing Solutions Lab Peer Cities Network as a means of expanding access to resources on housing policy (updated December 2022)
+Participated in NYU’s Housing Solutions Lab Peer Cities Network as a means of expanding access to resources on housing policy (2022).
+Released ‘first wave’ of draft ReCode Phase II changes in June 2023, including a series of amendments to residential and mixed use zoning to promote more housing and more complete neighborhoods, density along transit corridors and in mixed-use nodes.

 Transformative potential: Equitable, regenerative, resilient